fdb/slarg-website/outreach/“all-the-hearts-of-the-people-are-my-identity-release-me-of-my-passport”.md

 ---
 layout: project.liquid
 tags: outreach
-title: “All the hearts of the people are my identity ... release me of my passport”
+title: All the hearts of the people are my identity ... release me of my passport
 start_date: ""
 end_date: ""
 abstract: "\ \n\n\n\n\n"